ansys/pyedb/doc/source/workflows/sipi/hfss_auto_configuration.rst

 ~~~~~~~~~~~~~~~~~
 *  Post-layout signal-integrity sign-off for high-speed digital interfaces (PCIe, DDR, USB, Ethernet, etc.)
 *  Automated impedance, insertion-loss and return-loss validation for every active net in the design
-*  Regression testing across design spins – every net is simulated with identical boundary conditions, mesh
+*  Regression testing across design spins—every net is simulated with identical boundary conditions, mesh
-settings and port types
+   settings, and port types
-*  Design-of-experiments (DoE) where the same schematic is re-simulated with different stack-ups, materials or
+*  Design-of-experiments (DoE) where the same schematic is re-simulated with different stack-ups, materials, or
    solder-ball geometries

 What the helper does
 ~~~~~~~~~~~~~~~~~~~~